AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 * **Instructors make a mistake:** this is by design!
 You learn by seeing things not work.
 We try to let some mistakes in so you can see them.
-* **HackMD stops responding:** We have so many people we *expect* HackMD to lag - this is an experiment.
+* **Notes stops responding:** We have so many people that it might lag.
 Wait some and it hopefully will pass.
-We try to keep it short for this (move old text to another HackMD).
+We try to keep it short for this (move old text to an archive Notes, see link at top).
 Please stay in "view mode" when not editing.
 We have a backup planned.
-* **The stream dies:** something has happened to the director's computer.
+* **The stream dies:** something has happened to the broadcaster's computer.
 Stick around, it will resume soon.
 * **The internet dies:** This happened in a previous course (Fastly CDN problems).
 Wait around, we see what happens.
 Remember, we have videos no matter what.
+* **CATS disrupts the instructors:** wait, this is the opposite of a problem an actually what we all want.